-The Little Dam block is one of our hardest, where the red soil is rocky and so rich in iron the pebbles are magnetic.
-Always the most concentrated Tempranillo parcel, the 2015 has savouriness and deep cherry fruit.
+The Little Dam block is hard, with red soil so rich in iron the pebbles are magnetic.
+Always the most concentrated Tempranillo parcel, the 2017 is woven from the finest violet-perfumed tannin.

+One of three single-site bottlings of Tempranillo, selected for their distinctive character from within our 9.3Ha vineyard.
 Little Dam (0.521Ha) was originally planted to pinot noir in 2000 and grafted to tempranillo clone D8V12 in 2004.
-Little Dam is 55 metres away to the south from the original Rock block, with similar aspect and elevation (669-680m).
+Little Dam is 55 metres away to the south from the original Rock Block, with similar aspect and elevation (669-680m).
 The soil is also similar, with another reef of rhyolite running through it and again mixed with limestone, but a little shallower and rockier, with less or no A horizon covering the red soil.
-The rhyolite here is particularly rich in the iron mineral magnetite-some small pebbles will stick to a magnet.
-Typically this block is the most structured of the three, with a 'dry-packed' tannin character we associate with the best examples of the variety.
-After not needing any irrigation in the wet 2011 and 2012 seasons, this block has been dry-grown since, and shows great depth and concentration.
+The rhyolite here is particularly rich in the iron mineral magnetite – some small pebbles will stick to a magnet.
+Typically, this block is the most structured of the three, with a ‘dry-packed’ tannin character we associate with the best examples of the variety.
+This block has been dry-grown since 2011 and shows great depth and concentration.

 The 2016-2017 growing season started with a wet winter and cool spring, resulting in later growth but strong canopies from all the moisture.
 The summer was particularly hot, with consistently high temperatures from late December to late February, but then switched into a perfect, mild autumn with sunny days, cool nights and little rain.
 Crops were larger than expected, accordingly taking longer to ripen, but having perfect conditions to do it in.
 In contrast to some recent years, ripening of different varieties was well spread apart, so that vintage was measured and controlled (leisurely would be going too far!).
 There are bright fresh flavours in the earlier varieties, with increasing depth, colour and detail in those ripening later.